Sharp Schoenberg type inequalities and the de Bruin--Sharma problem: Introduction

 whenever $\sum_{j=1}^n z_j = 0$.
 Nevertheless, no general method has been available to extend these sharp results to higher integer orders, let alone to non-integer orders.

-It is worth noting that in~\cite{LXZ21}, Lin, Xie, and Zhang proved an inequality for general powers \(r \ge 2\) and explicitly raised the question of whether further improvements are possible, since \cite[Theorem~3.2]{LXZ21} is not sharp even when \(p = 4\).
-In~\cite[Proposition~5.2]{Tang25}, the author refined this result, though it remains non-sharp for \(p \ge 4\).
+In~\cite{LXZ21}, Lin, Xie, and Zhang proved an inequality for general orders \(p \ge 2\) and explicitly raised the question of whether further improvements are possible, since \cite[Theorem~3.2]{LXZ21} gives a non-sharp bound even when \(p = 4\).
+In~\cite[Proposition~5.2]{Tang25}, Tang refined this result, although the resulting bound remains non-sharp for all \(p \ge 4\).

-The present paper moves beyond the previously resolved isolated cases, such as the orders $1$, $2$, $4$, and $6$, by introducing an interpolation approach that establishes sharp Schoenberg type inequalities of order~$p$ for a continuum of exponents $p \in [1,\infty)$, with the cases $p = 2m$ and $p = 2m+1$ corresponding to the classical integer-order inequalities.
-Our main results are the following sharp inequalities covering the full range $p \in [1, \infty)$.
+It is worth noting that, for every real number $p \ge 1$, Pereira~\cite[Corollary~5.5]{Per03} established a sharp inequality relating the $\ell^p$-norms of the zeros and the critical points:

+which holds without the assumption that the centroid of the zeros is at the origin.

+Pereira's proof relies on a majorization relation between the zeros of a polynomial and its critical points.
+In this paper we develop a new approach to \eqref{eq:Pereira1} based on complex interpolation for compatible Banach couples, applied simultaneously to $\ell^p$ spaces and Schatten $p$-classes $S_p$.
+This framework allows us to pass directly from the endpoint cases $p = 1$, $p = 2$, and $p = \infty$ to all intermediate exponents, and along the way we obtain a partial refinement of \eqref{eq:Pereira1} under the additional assumption $\sum_{j=1}^n z_j = 0$.
+In addition, we provide a new proof of the Schoenberg type inequality of order~$1$, namely~\eqref{eq:p=1}.

+In the course of our study of Schoenberg type inequalities of general orders, we also propose the following two conjectures, which represent two central puzzles arising from Problem~\ref{prob:kt}.